-The Citrix Provisioning console contains the Citrix Virtual Apps and Desktops Setup Wizard.
-It provides integration tasks between Citrix Provisioning, Citrix Virtual Apps and Desktops and Windows Active Directory.
-The Wizard, accessible from the console, creates the VMs and any necessary objects in Citrix Provisioning, Citrix Virtual Apps and Desktops and Windows Active Directory.
+The Citrix Provisioning console contains the Citrix Virtual Apps and Desktops Setup Wizard, providing integration tasks between Citrix Provisioning, Citrix Virtual Apps and Desktops, and Windows Active Directory.
+The Wizard creates the VMs and any necessary objects in Citrix Provisioning, Citrix Virtual Apps and Desktops and Windows Active Directory.

 This implementation was limited in earlier releases due to the absence of an exposed API.
-Without it, Citrix Provisioning users could not execute various automated testing paradigms in their environments.
+Without it, Citrix Provisioning users cannot run various automated testing paradigms in their environments.